aivscovid19/data_pipeline/README.md

         builder

 The credentials file must be setup accordingly on the urlbuilder directory, as `credentials.json`, and with read and write privileges to BigQuery.

+### Google Kubernetes Engine

+It's advised to get a basic grasp on how Kubernetes works before moving to a test with the Google Kubernetes Engine

+Create a new Google Kubernetes Engine cluster.
+We're not going through the details on this tutorial.
+You can follow the instructions on [Creating a zonal cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-zonal-cluster) before proceeding.
+We've been testing this setup with a pool of 3 nodes running `e2-medium` Compute Engine instances, but a lighter setup could probably run it as well.

+After setting up a new GKE cluster, connect to it to be able to use the `kubectl` command line utility.
+You can use the following command to achieve this.

+    gcloud container clusters get-credentials <your-cluster-name> --zone <your-cluster-zone> --project <your-gcp-project>

+Now let's change the configuration; open the file `manifests/config.yaml` and update the fiels `PROJECT_ID` and `TABLE_ID` to your own Google BigQuery configuration.
+Open up the `manifests/collector-job.yaml` file and change your search parameters into the field `containers: args`.

+After setting up the connection, apply the YAML files present on the `manifests` directory, in the following order.

+    kubectl apply -f manifests/config.yaml
+    kubectl apply -f manifests/redis.yaml
+    kubectl apply -f manifests/urlbuilder.yaml
+    kubectl apply -f manifests/collector-job.yaml

 ### Available Websites